-Located near the top-right of most PC keyboards, sharing the break key (as shown here), the pause key may be used to temporarily halt a computer process.
-For example, the pause key could be used to momentarily stop a computer game, like Deus Ex or the Call of Duty games, while the user steps away.
+Located near the top-right of most PC keyboards, sharing the break key (as shown here), the pause key can temporarily halt a computer process.
+For example, the pause key could momentarily stop a computer game, like Deus Ex or the Call of Duty games, while the user steps away.

-Depending on the program or the specific action desired, users may need to press the Shift or Ctrl key plus the pause key to pause a program or game.
-On a computer with the Microsoft Windows operating system, users can also press the Windows key and the pause key to bring up the System Properties window.
+Depending on the program or the specific action desired, users may need to press Shift or Ctrl plus the pause key to pause a program or game.
+On a computer with the Microsoft Windows operating system, users can also press Windows key and Pause to bring up the System Properties window.

 The most common use for the pause key today is to pause the screen output from the BIOS when a computer is first booting up.